Amanita virosa: Toxicity

 Amanita virosa is highly toxic, and has been responsible for severe mushroom poisonings.
-Like the closely related death cap (A. phalloides), it contains the highly toxic amatoxins, as well as phallotoxins.
-Some authorities strongly advise against putting these fungi in the same basket with those collected for the table and to avoid touching them.
+Eating just one cap of A. virosa is enough to kill an adult human.
+The symptoms of poisoning generally come several hours after consumption, a delay which may make treatment more difficult.

+Fruit bodies contain both amatoxins and phallotoxins.

 Amatoxins consist of at least eight compounds with a similar structure, that of eight amino-acid rings; they were isolated in 1941 by Heinrich O. Wieland and Rudolf Hallermayer of the University of Munich.
-Of the amatoxins, α-Amanitin is the chief component and along with β-Amanitin is likely responsible for the toxic effects.
-Their major toxic mechanism is the inhibition of RNA polymerase II, a vital enzyme in the synthesis of messenger RNA (mRNA), microRNA, and small nuclear RNA (snRNA).
-Without mRNA essential protein synthesis and hence cell metabolism grind to a halt and the cell dies.
+Of the amatoxins, α-Amanitin is the chief component and along with β-Amanitin is probably responsible for the toxic effects.
+Their major toxic mechanism is the inhibition of RNA polymerase II, a vital enzyme in the synthesis of messenger RNA (mRNA), microRNA, and small nuclear RNA, (snRNA).
+Without mRNA essential protein synthesis and hence cell metabolism cease and the cell dies.
 The liver is the principal organ affected, as it is the organ which is first encountered after absorption in the gastrointestinal tract, though other organs, especially the kidneys, are susceptible.

-The phallotoxins consist of at least seven compounds, all of which have seven similar peptide rings.
+Phallotoxins consist of at least seven compounds, all of which have seven similar peptide rings.
 Phalloidin was isolated in 1937 by Feodor Lynen, Heinrich Wieland's student and son-in-law, and Ulrich Wieland of the University of Munich.
 Though phallotoxins are highly toxic to liver cells, they have since been found to have little input into the destroying angel's toxicity as they are not absorbed through the gut.
-Furthermore, phalloidin is also found in the edible (and sought-after) Blusher (Amanita rubescens).
+Furthermore, phalloidin is also found in the edible Amanita rubescens.
 Another group of minor active peptides are the virotoxins, which consist of six similar monocyclic heptapeptides.
 Like the phallotoxins they do not exert any acute toxicity after ingestion in humans.

+It is unclear why this fungus, which closely resembles edible species, has been implicated in fewer deaths than the death cap, though its comparative rarity may contribute to this.
+Some authorities strongly advise against putting fruit bodies in the same basket with those collected for the table and to avoid handling them.